 Should I stay in my niche or expand outward?

-Growth for the sake of growing is a fast path to added burden without the added rewards.
+Growth for the sake of growth is a fast path to added burden without the added rewards.
 If you plan to staff more professionals in your industry, make sure there is a need for the additional staff.
 Continue to keep tabs on labor statistics, job listings in the field, and industry trends so you can anticipate future needs.

 If there is little demand in your niche, or if you want the challenge of diversifying, identify a new niche to enter.
 The closer your new field is to your original field, the likelier it is that you will have the needed expertise and access to qualified talent to quickly attract clients.
 If you are moving completely out of your comfort zone, however, you should seek advice from an experienced professional in the industry so you are fully informed before seeking staffing placements.